lexopez/travel-list_reactjs/README.md

 # 🧳 Far Away – Packing List App

 **Far Away** is a simple React.js learning project that helps users create and manage a packing list for a trip.
-The app is intentionally lightweight and uses **only React local state** to demonstrate core React concepts such as component composition, props, and state updates.
+The app is intentionally lightweight and uses **only React local state** to demonstrate core React concepts such as props, and state updates.

 This project is designed purely for **learning purposes** and does not use external state management libraries, databases, or APIs.